-For our implant patients this means you no longer need to have CT images done elsewhere.
-Your treatment planning from start to finish is all done in our office including taking CT images, placing your implants (with sedation, if necessary), and finishing your final restoration.
-The result is your bright new smile and as important; proper dental function.
+For our implant patients, this also means you no longer need to have your CT images done elsewhere.
+Your treatment planning from start to finish is all done in our office.
+This includes taking CT images, placing your implants (with sedation, if necessary), and finishing your final restoration.
+The result is your bright new smile and, as importantly, proper dental function.

 CT mapping is the first important step which allows for the proper placement of implants.
 Dr. Raskin will assess your bone density using three dimensional images in order to determine the exact placement for the implant, or if there is additional work needed for bone grafting.
 Historically, dental imaging has been grainy, making it difficult to read.
 Sometimes, even images done with a more advanced type of X-ray providing panoramic images can be difficult to use.
 However, the CBCT makes taking an image of the patient easier for both doctor and patient.
 The Cone Beam system uses Adaptive Layer Control, which is a feature that solves the issue of poor clarity on overlapping images.
 This allows us to focus on specific areas more clearly.